girlscript/winter-of-contributing/C_CPP/Fundamentals/Undefined Behaviour/Undefined-Behaviour.md

 - Going out of bounds.
 - Going beyond the limit of the datatype.

 The above are the few common mistakes which lead to undefined behaviour.
-There are also other reasons that that lead to this kind of behaviour.
+There are also other reasons that lead to this kind of behaviour.

 Let us understand it clearly with the help of a sample code:
 ```CPP